albreyb/oakbot-intro/README.md

 npm start
 ```

-Click the following link to browse to the webhook route on your [localhost](http://localhost:5000/webhook)
+In the browser, navigate to the webhook route on your [localhost](http://localhost:5000/webhook)

 *At this point, your browser should show a 'Forbidden' status and your server should output an error message stating: 'Failed validation.
 Validation token mismatch'*

 ### Start up the ngrok server within another terminal
 ```bash
 ngrok http 5000
 ```

-Click the following link to the webhook route on the public url provided to you by ngrok, e.g. <https://99fca400.ngrok.io/webhook>
+In the browser, navigate to your webhook route on the public url provided to you by ngrok, e.g. <https://99fca400.ngrok.io/webhook>

 Confirm that you recieve the same status and log message as earlier